Kingxukai/linux/Documentation/driver-api/soundwire/stream.rst

-The SoundWire core provides a sdw_shutdown_stream() helper function, typically called during a dailink .shutdown() callback, which clears the stream pointer for all DAIS connected to a stream and releases the memory allocated for the stream.
+The SoundWire core provides a sdw_shutdown_stream() helper function, typically called during a dailink .shutdown() callback, which clears the stream pointer for all DAIS connected to a stream and releases the memory allocated for the woke stream.

 Not Supported
 =============